sametyolcusty/sametyolcusty/README.md

 # 💫 About Me:
-👋 Hi, thank you for visiting my LinkedIn profile.
+👋 Hi, thank you for visiting my GitHub profile.
 I am a Data Analyst with a total of 1.5 years of experience in data analysis, big data processing and data visualization.
 I have helped companies strategically use their data generating revenues in excess of $5 million.

 Some example include: